ZixaunZhao/Covid-mask-compliance-analysis/README.md

 ## Reproducibility

-The random seed is set to the student ID:
+The random seed is set to my student ID:

 ```python
 RANDOM_STATE = 1948883